End-to-end testing

 - Launch Next.js dev on port

-3100(configurable viaE2E_PORT). - Run a setup project that seeds an organisation and an admin user (
+3100(configurable viaE2E_PORT). - Run a setup project that seeds the baseline CT-Ops instance and an admin user (

 e2e@example.com/TestPassword123!). - Run the chromium test project.